 Programs, Activity Recommendations

-August offers the richest selection of events, festivals and other programs in Budapest.
-The main event of the month is St. Stephen’s Day, on August 20.: a National Holiday ending with fireworks at 21.00.
+August in Budapest offers the richest selection of events, festivals and other programs in Budapest.

-Weather – Hot & Sunny
+🌞 Weather In August – Hot & Sunny

 August tends to be scorching hot and dry in the last month of summer.